harshrajhrj/distributed-task-queue-system/README.md

                              |     (9227465)    |
                              +------------------+
 ```

 #### Worker to Redis: The worker stores the result in Redis using the Task ID as the key.
+- Once the calculation is done, the worker connects to the Redis cache.
+- It stores the result using the unique Task ID as the key.

 ```
          +------------------+      +-------------------+
          |  Python Worker   |      |                   |